audaciaconsulting/Audacia.Auth/openiddict/README.md

 - `AccessTokenLifetime`: Optionally sets a custom access token lifetime.
 - `BaseUrl`: The base url of the client app _(applies to Authorization Code Clients only)_.
 - `RedirectUris`: The set of urls within the client app to which OpenIddict is allowed to redirect _(applies to Authorization Code Clients only)_.
+- `PostLogoutRedirectUris`: The set of urls within the client app to which OpenIddict is allowed to redirect after a successful logout _(applies to Authorization Code Clients only - not always needed)_.

 An example config section is as follow; **note you should replace values as appropriate, particularly urls and client ids/secrets**: